Building a Climate Change Resilient Electric Grid

 A Modern Example of the Effects of Climate Change on Utilities

-Pumps and levees sometimes fail and did so catastrophically in 2005 during Hurricane Katrina, but often it’s the electric grid that fails in the Crescent City.
 According to a technical advisors’ report submitted to the Council of the City of New Orleans on October 31, 2017, there were 2,599 power outages reported between June 1, 2016, and May 31, 2017.
 That’s an average of seven outages every day, and more than half were not related to weather.
 And when the pumps don’t work due to equipment malfunction or weather, the typical solution is to crank up generators to restore power.
 In a city that’s already below sea level and gravely threatened by climate change, spewing diesel fuel into the environment only compounds the problem.

 With the increasing penetration of renewable energy sources like rooftop solar and other distributed energy resources (DERs), the rise of electric vehicles (EVs) and their requisite charging needs, and declining energy sales for traditional sources, the power grid is being fundamentally disrupted.
 Harnessing energy demand requires integration at the homeowner level, with real-time analytics and a seamless interface between customers and utilities.
-Controllable through the right distributed energy resource management system (DERMS), distributed energy resources reduce operational costs, increase resiliency, and improve the customer experience.
+Controllable through the right distributed energy resource management system (DERMS), distributed energy resources reduce operational costs, increase grid resiliency, and improve the customer experience.

 Conclusion Building a Climate-Change Resilient Electric Grid